yzdxs/learn-anything/readme.md

 ### Help with Curated Study Guides 📚

-1. Take a look at the [study plan](https://github.com/nikitavoloboev/knowledge-map/tree/master/learning-mindmaps).
+1. Take some time to explore [the mind map](http://bit.ly/learning-mindmap) or look at the study plans [in text](https://github.com/nikitavoloboev/knowledge-map/tree/master/learning-mindmaps).

 - Do you think some topic from it can be covered in a more efficient way?
 - Or perhaps something can be added to deepen the understanding of the topic?
 - Or the order with how material should be tackled should be different?
 - Or you wish some other topic was covered that is not currently included?

 Each topic from these mind maps has a [dedicated issue page](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Astudy-plan).
-So if for example, you think that [computer science mind map](https://github.com/nikitavoloboev/knowledge-map/tree/master/learning-mindmaps/learn-computer-science#learn-computer-science-) should use a different resource for learning the subject, you can [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/424).
+So if for example, you think that [computer science mind map](https://my.mindnode.com/QKWtVCHyuwbZnuxdtzZhXxs4wp8St7GeiLbKMzQU#803.3,-239.9,2) should use a different resource for learning the subject, you can [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/424).

 I use GitHub issues in a unique way where there is an issue for all the topics one can possibly help improve on.
 [Here](https://github.com/nikitavoloboev/knowledge-map/labels) is a list of labels that are available.
 I mark issues that are in real need of contribution [as 'valuable'](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Avaluable).
 Please take a look and see how and where you can help. 💙